carlow78/fruit-memory/README.md

-# **_Nero's Pizza_**
+# **_Fruit Memory**

-Nero's Pizza is a small recently opened (fictional) pizzeria based in Oranmore, Galway, Ireland.
-The site is in its infancy as is targeted at people around the area (and beyond) to learn more about the new business.
+Is a memory card game designed to improve short-term memory and exercise the brain.
+Its a game that can be enjoyed by young and old.

-The site was designed using the mobile first development model with additional media queries for devices with larger screens.
+The game was designed using the mobile first development model with additional media queries for devices with larger screens.

 <i>Why Mobile First?</i> Over half of website traffic comes from mobile devices and over 90% of internet users access the internet using a mobile phone. <a href="https://explodingtopics.com/blog/mobile-internet-traffic" target="_blank" rel="noopener">Source</a>

-View the Live Website - <a href="https://carlow78.github.io/nerospizza/index.html" target="_blank" rel="noopener">Nero's Pizza</a>
+View the Live Game here - <a href="https://carlow78.github.io/fruit-memory/" target="_blank" rel="noopener">Fruit Memory</a>

 The below screenshot shows what the site looks like in various screensizes.